 :root here is a pseudo selector, and is used to represent the root element of your DOM structure, which is typically

 <html>.
 So, don’t let the syntax freak you out, it’s basically the same thing as using:

 This means that the variables we supply inside of

 :root are going to apply across the entire application unless they are overwritten somewhere.

 These variables are used in a lot of Ionic’s components, so a lot of your application will change right away by defining these.
 However, we might also want to use these colours for our own elements.
 In Ionic 3, with SASS, we could retrieve the values for colours in the

 background-color: map-get($colors, primary);

-In Ionic 4, with CSS variables, we would do this instead:
+With CSS variables, we would do this instead: